 Divorce: Virginia law covers all aspects of divorce, but there are two components that all couples must address:

 - Equitable Distribution (property division): All marital property is subject to equitable distribution by the Court.
 All property acquired during the marriage will be divided during divorce proceedings.
 Inheritances, gifts, and any property brought individually into the marriage are separate property and not subject to division.
-This area of the law can be complicated and takes a skilled attorney like Mike Deering to protect your interests.
+This area of the law can be complicated and takes a skilled attorney like Mike Deering or Chris Todd Hedrick to protect your interests.

 - Spousal Support: One spouse may be entitled to receive alimony or support from the other during the divorce process and after the case concludes.
 Typically, spousal support is appropriate where one spouse earns significantly less or previously gave up employment opportunities to support the other during marriage.
 The amount of alimony is intended to allow the recipient to reside in the same relative lifestyle that he or she enjoyed during the marriage.
-The amount and duration of spousal support is contingent on specific factors that can be effectively argued Mike Deering to further your case.
+The amount and duration of spousal support is contingent on specific factors that can be effectively argued Deering Hedrick to further your case.